Syncinus/ReactionCats/Reaction Cats Beta 3/Technical Stuff/Technical Info.md

 —Special Thanks To Zach

-—Version Designation:1.1
+—Version Designation:1.1.0

 —Version Codename:"Recreation"

--Now With More Customization
+—Now With More Customization

--The Update Is Named "The RPG Update"
+-The Update Is Named "The Fat Update"

 —Jaspers Very Fat